sprat-kv/jobseeker-analytics/CONTRIBUTING.md

    - Start Docker Desktop or Docker Engine
       - On Windows: make sure to select "Use the WSL 2 based engine" under Settings/general.
       - On Linux: you may need to take additional post-installation steps, see (here)[https://docs.docker.com/engine/install/linux-postinstall/].
+   - Make sure to verify your email address in the Account Settings.
 2. Start the app using Docker compose-up.
 The first time you run this locally it may take a few minutes to set up.
 ```
 docker-compose up --build